espressomd/espresso/doc/sphinx/advanced_methods.rst

 Please contact the Biofluid Simulation and Modeling Group at the University of Bayreuth if you plan to use this feature.

-This section describes an alternative way to include soft elastic objects somewhat different from the previous chapter.
 In the Immersed Boundary Method (IBM), soft particles are considered as an infinitely thin shell filled with liquid.
 When the shell is deformed by an external flow it responds by elastic restoring forces which are transmitted into the fluid.
 In the present case, the inner and outer liquid are of the same type and are simulated using